-Drowsy Driver & Child Left Behind - Cabin Air Quality
+Drowsy Driver & Child Left Behind - Prevention via in Cabin CO

 Can one technical solution help prevent drowsy drivers and detect a child left behind?
-Yes, using a single low-cost, maintenance free, Non-dispersive Infrared (NDIR) gas sensor integrated in the cabin ventilation system.
+Yes, using a single, maintenance-free, Non-Dispersive Infrared (NDIR) gas sensor integrated in the cabin ventilation system.

 Carbon dioxide (CO2) is an established proxy for ventilation needs in buildings.
-Recently several studies have been published showing a moderate elevation of the indoor carbon dioxide level also affects cognitive performance such as information usage, activity, focus and crisis response.
-A study of airplane pilots [Allen 2019] using 3-hour flight simulation tests, showed pilots made 50% more mistakes when exposed to 2,500 ppm carbon dioxide compared to 700 ppm.
+Recently, several studies have been published showing a moderate elevation of the indoor carbon dioxide level effect cognitive performance such as information usage, activity, focus and crisis response.
+A study of airplane pilots using 3-hour flight simulation tests, showed pilots made 50% more mistakes when exposed to 2,500 ppm carbon dioxide compared to 700 ppm.

 This has a direct impact on safety.